- Blog > Taking Aerospace to New Heights with 3D Printing

 As metal 3D printing continues its meteoric growth — within the aerospace market it’s forecasted to reach $20.9 billion by 2024 — we could see even more 3D-printed metal parts within aircrafts and spaceships.
 There are even bold plans to build a rocket using solely 3D printing technology.

-This is the fourth in our 3D printing & Industry series.
-For more information, check out how 3D printing is transforming the education industry?
+This is the fourth article in our 3D printing & Industry series.
+Learn more about how 3D printing is transforming the education industryin our previous article